zdravkov/kendo-docs/api/web/editor.md

 #### Returns

-`Range` A W3C-compatible <strong>Range</strong> object that represents the currently selected text in the editor area.
+`Range` A W3C-compatible **Range** object that represents the currently selected text in the editor area.

 ### getSelection